Rodrigo y Gabriela: 2014-present

 Their fifth studio album Mettavolution was released by ATO Records on April 26, 2019 and includes a cover of the Pink Floyd song "Echoes".
+They also performed the song on Jimmy Kimmel Live! the same year.
 In January 2020, Mettavolution won a Grammy Award for 'Best Contemporary Instrumental Album' 62nd Annual Grammy Awards.
+The song peaked at No. 2 on the Billboard's Rock Albums chart and No. 10 on the Top Albums chart.

 In 2021, the duo contributed a cover of the Metallica song "The Struggle Within" to the charity tribute album The Metallica Blacklist.
+The cover earned them a Grammy nomination for "Best Arrangement, Instrumental Or A Cappella."
+They also signed with Shelter Music Group for management in 2021.